The Tunguska explosion: June 30, 1908

 A mysterious aspect of the Tunguska event was that, surprisingly, no one ever found a crater.
 But, even without a crater, scientists still categorized it as an impact event.
 They now believe the incoming object never struck Earth, but instead exploded in the atmosphere, causing what’s known as an air burst.
 This type of atmospheric explosion was still enough to cause massive damage to the forest in the region.

 Scientists determined the object was most likely a stony asteroid approximately the size of a 25-story building.
-The asteroid was traveling at a speed of about 33,500 miles (54,000 km) per hour and exploded 3 to 6 miles (5 to 10 km) above Earth’s surface.
+And the asteroid was traveling at a speed of about 33,500 miles (54,000 km) per hour and exploded 3 to 6 miles (5 to 10 km) above Earth’s surface.

 But Kulik did not find any meteorite fragments or an impact crater.

 As a result of Kulik’s initial investigation, some concocted wild theories to explain the Tunguska event.
 People claimed a stricken alien spacecraft caused the destruction.
-Later, they pointed to a mini-black-hole, or a particle of antimatter.
+In addition, later, they pointed to a mini-black-hole, or a particle of antimatter.

 The truth is just as interesting, and perhaps more terrifying … because it can happen again.